ElektraInitiative/libelektra/src/plugins/toml/README.md

 sudo kdb umount user/tests/storage
 ```

 ## Limitations:

 	- Comments and newlines between the last array element and closing brackets are discarded.
 	- Trailing commas in arrays and inline tables are discarded
 	- Only spaces in front of comments are preserved.
+	- Currently, Elektra's sparse arrays are not preserved on writing.

 ## TODOs:

 	- Write documentation
 	- Don't depend on order metakey when comparing array elements.
+	- Check, how used plugins are chained (I heard something about wrapper plugin?).
+Order of filter plugins may be relevant in writeScalar()
 	- Error checks in write.c
-	- Handle sparse arrays somehow (maybe there is a plugin), otherwise create special meaning string to write in TOML file (eg '!ELEKTRA_NO_ELEMENT!')?
+	- Handle writing of sparse arrays somehow (maybe there is a plugin), otherwise create special meaning string to write in TOML file (eg '!ELEKTRA_NO_ELEMENT!')?
-	- Include directoryvalue, base64, null (+ maybe date) plugins
+	- Don't discard trailing array comments
+	- Maybe use date plugin
 	- Make distinction on writing basic and literal strings
 	- Write used metakeys in METADATA.ini